Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Manifolds Equipped with Lagrangians

-In this section we give the main definition of the paper (Definition \ref{defn: lagrangian cobordism category}) and state the main technical theorems for us to prove (Theorems \ref{theorem: inclusion of disk} - \ref{theorem: infinite loopspace structure}).
-In Subsection \ref{subsection: quadratic forms} we cover some preliminary definitions and terminology regarding bilinear and quadratic forms and their Lagrangian subspaces.
+In this section we set out to describe our modification of the replacement for the cobordism category in detail (Definition \ref{defn: lagrangian cobordism category}) and state the main technical theorems we will prove in the paper (Theorems \ref{theorem: inclusion of disk} - \ref{theorem: infinite loopspace structure}).
+The results from the introduction are immediate consequences and we spell this out at the end of the section.
+First, however, we need to cover some preliminaries regarding bilinear and quadratic forms and their Lagrangian subspaces.